VirusPilot/install-scripts/README.md

 ./install-scripts/install-piaware
 ...
 ```
-Now you should see all ADS-B and OGN on one local map, OGN will be displayed as MLAT: http://raspberrypi/dump1090-fa/.
+Now you should see all ADS-B and OGN traffic on one unified map, OGN will be displayed as MLAT: http://raspberrypi/dump1090-fa/.

 Furthermore you may register your FlightAware feeder client here: https://flightaware.com/adsb/piaware/claim.